bmcfee/ismir2020-metric-learning/README.md

 The easiest way to follow along with the coding session of the tutorial is to use Google Colab's notebook server.
 This will require a Google account, but you will not need to install any software on your own machine.

 For the first coding demo, follow this link: http://bit.ly/ml4mir-demo-1

+For the second coding demo, follow this link: http://bit.ly/ml4mir-demo-2

 To use the code, you will need to click the "Connect" button: